-Here’s a myth: You need credit to get credit.
-Despite how often you may have heard this one, the truth is that you don’t always need a credit history to take out a loan or get approved for a credit card.
+You don’t need credit to get credit.
+Despite how often you may have heard the opposite, the truth is that you don’t always need a credit history to take out a loan or get approved for a credit card.
 Otherwise, no one would ever have credit.
-Discover more about the role credit plays when you apply for a loan below and if it’s possible to take out a loan with no credit.
+Discover more about the role credit plays when you apply for a loan and whether it’s possible to take out a loan with no credit.

 How Can Credit Impact Loan Approval?

 Your credit score and credit history can impact your ability to get a loan, but policies vary by lender.
-It’s up to the lender considering your application to decide how big a role your credit plays when applying, or whether it’s even considered at all.
+It’s up to the lender who reviews your application to decide how big a role your credit plays when applying or whether it’s considered at all.

-The reason many — but not all — lenders base loan approval on credit score or credit history is that these factors help the lender make a more educated assessment of the risk you present as a borrower.
-If your credit history shows that you always or mostly pay your bills on time and that you manage money responsibly, it’s more likely you’ll continue to do so in the future.
+Many — but not all — lenders base loan approval on credit score or credit history because these factors help the lender make a more educated assessment of the risk you present as a borrower.
+If your credit history shows you always or almost always pay your bills on time and manage money responsibly, it’s more likely you’ll continue to do so in the future.
 That can make some lenders more willing to offer you a loan or a lower interest rate.

 How Can Credit Impact Loan Cost?